 Food that isn’t chewed enough won’t release its nutrients for our body to absorb, and can also cause gas and bloating.
 The Mayr Club provides guests with super-chewy bread rolls that hone the skill of over chewing their food.
 They even require the chewing of liquids, such as soups.

-That literally sounds like fucking disordered eating behavior, and it’s also bullshit.
+That literally sounds like disordered eating behavior, and it’s also plain wrong.

 Drink water at room temperature, and between meals so as not to ‘dilute’ the digestive juices.